6

 Run for your geodata (the function action is tested for geodata located in a flat rectangular coordinate system).

-As a result you should get a geo image of a river with almost (rivers are usually curves :-)) perpendicular transects of 15 meters long, as shown in the figure below.
+As a result you should get a geo image with perpendicular transects of 15 meters long, as shown in the figure below.

 enter image description here